BrightspaceUI/create/README.md

 ### Visual Diff Testing

 Visual diff results are published to a bucket in S3 and need special tokens to do so.
-To set these up, follow the instructions in the [visual-diff GitHub Action](https://github.com/BrightspaceUI/actions/tree/main/visual-diff).
+To set these up, follow the instructions in the [vdiff GitHub Action](https://github.com/BrightspaceUI/actions/tree/main/vdiff).

 ### Semantic Release

-In order for the release workflow to automatically update the version, you need to add `brightspace-bot` as an admin using the following steps:
+In order for the release workflow to automatically update the version, the repo needs to be configured with a `D2L_RELEASE_TOKEN`.
-Settings -> Manage access -> Invite teams or people -> Add brightspace-bot

-Learn more in the [action docs](https://github.com/BrightspaceUI/actions/blob/main/docs/branch-protection.md).
+Learn more in the [action docs](https://github.com/BrightspaceUI/actions/blob/main/docs/release-token.md).

 ## Developing and Contributing